Frequently Asked Questions - Evolving the Standards for B Corp Certification

 How can I participate and provide feedback, and when?

-We have reached a vital juncture in the evolution of the standards for B Corp Certification.
-We're sharing the latest draft of the standards in a second public consultation from 16 January 2024, through 26 March 2024 and need your feedback.
-The latest draft of the standards is comprehensive, incorporating feedback from the first consultation, including a need to contextualize the standards to individual companies according to their size and sector, as well as providing clearer compliance criteria and implementation guidance.
+We shared the latest draft of the standards in a second public consultation from 16 January 2024 through 26 March 2024 to receive stakeholder feedback.
+We created a new, interactive website to allow stakeholders to navigate the content of the draft standards and share feedback with ease.
+This draft is comprehensive, incorporating feedback from the first consultation, including a need to contextualize the standards to individual companies according to their size and sector, as well as providing clearer compliance criteria and implementation guidance.

 What is driving this evolution?